StanfordVL/taskonomy/data/README.md

 ## Data Statistics
-4638587
-The dataset consists of **4.6 million images** from **537 different buildings**.
+The dataset consists of over **4.6 million images** from **537 different buildings**.
 The images are from **indoor scenes**.
 Images with people visible were exluded and we didn't include camera roll (pitch and yaw included).
 Below are some statistics about the images which comprise the dataset.

 ### Image-level statistics